simonalvarado/global66_pokemon/README.md

 This project implements a Pokedex app using the [PokeAPI](https://pokeapi.co/).
 The app is built using technologies such as Vue.js, Axios, Pinia, Jest and Vue Router.
 It consists of a welcome page, a list of all Pokémon that can be filtered by name, and also lets you add Pokémon to your favorites list.
 The app also has a modal that can be opened for each Pokémon, where you can see more information about the Pokémon, such as name, weight, height, and types.

+## Live Demo

+You can try out the application at [https://global66-pokemon-one.vercel.app/](https://global66-pokemon-one.vercel.app/).

 ## Getting Started

 To run this project locally on your machine, follow these steps: